tpcarlson/synth-diy/drumfiend/ASSEMBLY.md

 When soldering the components on the front board, be careful not to touch the small SMT parts with your soldering iron.

-For the LEDs in particle, it's also worth flipping the whole thing over and checking that the LED is flush with the front panel before soldering.
+For the LEDs in particular, it's also worth flipping the whole thing over and checking that the LED is flush with the front panel before soldering.

 <img src="images/24-sockets-and-leds.jpg"/>